 Some clients prefer to name an individual to serve as “co-trustee” with a corporate fiduciary, so the corporate trustee can shoulder the administrative burdens while the individual trustee can provide insight into the backgrounds and needs of the beneficiaries, and has the power to remove and replace the corporate trustee with another corporate trustee.

 Unlike an individual trustee, corporate trustees are open on any business day and typically have state-of- the-art fiduciary and investment software.

-When considering a trustee, ask yourself the following
+When considering a trustee, ask yourself the following questions:

 • Should your trustee always be available during normal business hours?

 • Are you comfortable with your trustee not being available due to illness or vacation?